abreen/e22-labs/lab1/slides.md

 1. Add a failing test case that represents a desired feature
 2. Write the code that makes the test case pass
-3. Refactor as needed (if you introduce a bug by accident, the test case will start failing)
+3. Refactor as needed
+   1. If you introduce a bug by accident, undo until your test cases pass again
 4. Go to step 1 for another feature

 Use this technique to help you implement `remove()`.